Mohamedaliby/Serverless-Image-Processing-with-S3-and-Lambda/README.md

-# Serverless Image Processing with AWS
+# Image Resizer Lambda

-This project implements a serverless image processing application using AWS services.
-Users can upload images to an S3 bucket, which triggers a Lambda function to process (resize) the images and store them in another S3 bucket.
+This Lambda will be invoked when a file is uploaded to a particular bucket.
+It will fetch the file that was added, resize it, and store the output in a different bucket.

 ## Architecture